 Jasper’s skyscrapers are very distracting.

 Of course, there must be snow.
 Lots and lots of snow.

 Furniture is made out of ice.
-Yes, that’s a real ice bar (minus the booze).
+Yes, that’s a real ice bar.

 C’mon, how cute is this little town?